Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Bharat Shah

 Yeah.
 Hi Rajeev and Sandeep.
 Hi.
 Delighted to see the good results.
 I just had one broad question.
-If we see the evolution of Bajaj Finance and if we see the period prior to Covid and I draw distinction for repeated after Covid.
-So generally out of the four levers, the growth of the assets, the margin, the cost intensity or cost diminution and the credit cost, these four levers leading to ROA and in turn the leeway leading to roe.
-So if I see prior to Covid, generally every element played like a good knot in the overall symphony and therefore There was a rising crescendo.
+If we see the evolution of Bajaj Finance and if we see the period prior to COVID, and I draw distinction for the period after COVID.
+So generally out of the four levers, the growth of the assets, the margin, the cost intensity or cost diminution and the credit cost, these four levers leading to ROA and in turn the leeway leading to ROE.
+So if I see prior to COVID generally every element plays like a good note in the overall symphony and therefore there was a rising crescendo.
+Typically, the yields and cost of the funds were managed to give typically a good or rising kind of NIM.
+The growth has always been very focused and strongly delivered vertical — by vertically business segment by segment.
+And therefore, given good usage of technology we delivered even the cost metrics very efficiently over the period of time.

 Rajeev Jain

-Now come to post Covid.
-Now Covid was a big shock.
-Shock led to post.
-And as an operating manager, I’m speaking post Covid, there was a massive boom.
-That boom we leveraged by principally expanding lines of businesses, expanding locations, very rapidly investing very deep in digital transformation.
-These three expanding in the process, team size, teams high ROA, high ROE.
-If you put ROE in FY23 went to a peak of 23.5%.
-You know, good times lead to what I would call and I’M being as objective fair doing my performance assessment of last five and pre Covid lead to some level of what I would call in boom cycles you take a set of decisions which necessarily are should be more calibrated is how I would respond.
+Now come to post-COVID.
+Now COVID was a big shock.
+Shock led to post — and as an operating manager, I’m speaking, post-COVID, there was a massive boom.
+That boom we leveraged by principally expanding lines of businesses, expanding locations very rapidly, investing very deep in digital transformation, these three — expanding in the process teams, high ROA, high ROE, if you put ROE in FY ’23 went to a peak of 23.5%.

-I think in the last 18 months we’ve calibrated those responses.
-Responses okay.
-And to summarize the point which you should see us from here on in a reasonable cruise mode.
-Sandeep made a point in the passing at a design level I made that point to various investors that at 5 lakh 10 thousand crore we are by far the largest.
+And to summarize the point, you should see us from here on in a reasonable cruise mode.
+Sandeep made a point in the passing.
+At a design level, I have made that point to various investors that at INR510,000 crores, we are by far the largest.
 We are a very important player in terms of even overall credit in the country.
-However, it’s our fiduciary responsibility to ensure we are highly resilient can take any shocks we are.
+It’s our fiduciary responsibility to ensure we are highly resilient, can take any shocks.

-Sandeep made a point on bulletproofing the balance sheet.
-We will be a bulletproof business while delivering as a firm a 2022 percent ROE and a 2024% balance sheet growth.
+We are — Sandeep made a point on bulletproofing the balance sheet.
+We will be a bulletproof business, while delivering as a firm a 20%, 22% ROE and 22% to 24% balance sheet growth.
 We think that we should be from here on in a lot more cruise mode.
-So that’s really how I would summarize my response to all the way to pre Covid.
-I must tell you on a more in a lighter vein I have management team sitting here as senior members of the management team.
-I keep reminding them FY20 I want to go back to FY20 credit cost and they.
-They used to laugh at me.
-Now they’re all delivering.
-The three movies six mov nine mob lower than FY20.
-And as I said the balance sheet is three and a half X. So I think it’s about what we decide to do rather than what happens.
+So that’s really how I would summarize my response, Bharat Bhai, to all the way to pre-COVID.
+I must tell you on a more — in a lighter vein, I have management team sitting here, senior members of the management team.
+I keep reminding them FY ’20 — I want to go back to FY ’20 credit costs.
+And they used to laugh at me.
+Now they are all delivering.
+The 3 MOB, 6 MOB, 9 MOB lower than FY ’20.

+And as I said, the balance sheet is 3.5x.
+So I think it’s about what we decide to do rather than what happens.
 I think we will decide what we want to do.
-We will.
-Last point I’ll make.
-We are from a what does resiliency and bulletproofing proofing means that the profit growth principally should be higher than balance sheet growth.
-And every incremental dollar of the differential in terms of growth goes to strengthening the balance sheet.
-Because we’re just living in continuous crisis.
-I mean let me spend one moment one year three crisis.
-We started the year we all have short memory.
-We started last year with Indo Pakistan war for four days.
+We will — last point I’ll make, we are from what does resiliency and bulletproofing means that the profit growth principally should be higher than balance sheet growth.
+And every incremental dollar of the differential in terms of growth goes to strengthening the balance sheet because we’re just living in continuous crisis.
+I mean, let me spend one moment, one year, three crisis.
+We started the year, we all have short memory.
+We started last year with Indo-Pakistan war for four days.
+We had tariff for four, five months.
+And we had February — March, full March of Iran-US war.

-We had tariff for four five months and we had February March full March of Iran US war.
-How does one model that?
-And we have continued to still be operating manager.
+How does one model that — and we have continued to still be operating manager.
 We have to remain open for business.
-So the best way is to just keep bullet proofing the business.
-It needs tremendous agility I would say for all firms, for all operating managers tremendous agility.
-Because this is the environment that we are, we have to all become used to living in.
+So the best way is to just keep bulletproofing the business.
+It needs tremendous agility, I would say, for all firms, for all operating managers, tremendous agility because this is an environment that we are — we have to all become used to living in.
 And our management team here, we are committed to do that.
-I hope that gives you and we can do a side conversation longer one.
+I hope that gives you — and we can do a side conversation, longer one.

 Operator

-Thank you very much.
-Ladies and gentlemen, we will take that as a last question.
+Thank you very much.Ladies and gentlemen, we will take that as the last question.
 I’ll now hand the conference over to Mr. Ajit Kumar for closing comments.

 Ajit Kumar

-Thank you, Rajeev, Sandeep, and Bajaj Finance Team.
+Thank you, Rajeev, Sandeep and Bajaj Finance team.
 Do you want to make any closing comments before you conclude?

 Rajeev Jain

-No. Thank you is the only closing comment.
 Thank you.
 Wish us luck.
 Wish the world luck.
 Thank you.
 Thank you all.

 Operator